Oracle unveils ad measurement tech for 3D in-game environments

-San Francisco, May 12 (IANS) Cloud major Oracle on Wednesday announced the worlds first ad measurement technology for 3D in-game environments, as it helps marketers better understand advertising performance in video games.
+San Francisco: Cloud major Oracle on Wednesday announced the worlds first ad measurement technology for 3D in-game environments, as it helps marketers better understand advertising performance in video games.

 The latest updates to Oracle Advertising and Customer Experience (CX) include impressions delivery and General Invalid Traffic (GIVT) measurement for PC, mobile, and web-based gaming environments in ‘Oracle Moat Measurement'.